acerbilab/S-VBMC/README.md

 S-VBMC works as a post-processing step for VBMC, so it shares its use cases (described [here](https://github.com/acerbilab/pyvbmc/tree/main?tab=readme-ov-file#when-should-i-use-pyvbmc)).

-Performing several VBMC inference runs with different initialization points [is already recommended by the developers](https://github.com/acerbilab/pyvbmc/blob/main/examples/pyvbmc_example_4_validation.ipynb) for robustness and convergence diagnostics; therefore, S-VBMC naturally fits into VBMC's best practices.
+Performing several VBMC inference runs with different initialization points [is already recommended](https://github.com/acerbilab/pyvbmc/blob/main/examples/pyvbmc_example_4_validation.ipynb) for robustness and convergence diagnostics; therefore, S-VBMC naturally fits into VBMC's best practices.
 Because S-VBMC is inexpensive and effective, we recommend using it whenever you first perform inference with VBMC.
 It is especially useful when separate VBMC runs yield noticeably different variational posteriors, which might happen when the target distribution has a particularly complex shape (see [this notebook](https://github.com/acerbilab/S-VBMC/blob/main/examples/svbmc_example_1_basic_usage.ipynb) for two examples of this).

 -----